 Erika Neola received her BFA in Film, Video and Photographic Arts from the Cleveland Institute of Art in 2005.
 After working as a photographer's assistant, helping to co-found Front Room Gallery, and touring with a double-dutch team, she relocated to Brooklyn, NY in 2008.

-Erika established her career in post-production photography at Box Services where she was most recently the Director of the Fine Art Printing Dept. During her nearly 8 years at Box, she printed numerous exhibitions and was involved in the production of fine-art photography books for some of the most influential photographers and artists in the industry.
-She currently does freelance retouching, production and photographic consultation.
+Erika established her career in post-production at Box Services as the Director of the Fine Art Printing Dept. During her nearly 8 years at Box, she printed numerous exhibitions and was involved in the production of fine-art photography books for some of the most influential photographers and artists in the industry including Philip-Lorcia diCorcia, Roni Horn and Annie Leibovitz.

-She is also an avid distance runner and teaches indoor cycling at The Monster Cycle in NYC.
+Erika is also an avid runner/cyclist, and teaches indoor cycling at The Monster Cycle in NYC.
 She lives in Brooklyn, NY with her partner, Brenden Beecy, and their cat Toru.
 She can be found on instagram at @erikaneola and @witchontherun.

-Like Robert Frank I am interested in the American landscape and what makes a place if not its people?
-I enjoy photographing the impact of human beings on their environments, almost exclusively without the actual presence of a human being in the frame.
-By examining our environments (humans), I like to compare and contrast our new banal surroundings of faceless facades with the more colorful relics from our recent past.
+I photograph the impact of human beings on their environments, almost exclusively without a human being in the frame.
 I am drawn to items that represent a time when hard work relied on hands and not machines: handpainted signs, clothes lines, old cars, etc. I am also fascinated with the more homogenized landscapes and interiors so many choose to call home.
 Like Ed Ruscha I catalog similar things, across different cities, states and countries.